 There are two main uses for options: speculation and hedging.
 In speculation, available funds ('hot money') are invested opportunistically in the hope of making a profit: the underlying itself is irrelevant to the investor (speculator), who is only interested in the potential for possible profit that trade involving it may present.
 Hedging, by contrast, is typically engaged in by companies who have to deal habitually in intrinsically risky assets such as foreign exchange next year, wheat/copper/oil next year, etc. Exceptional windfall profits when future uncertainty works to their advantage are nice, but they need to protect themselves against exceptional loss.
 This would serve to protect their economic base (trade in wheat/copper/oil, or manufacture of products using these as raw materials), and also enable them to focus their effort in their chosen area of trade or manufacture.
-For speculators, on the other hand, it is the market (forex, commodities or whatever) itself which is their main forum of economic activity.
+By contrast, for speculators, the market itself is their main forum of economic activity.